hexhowells/onegrad.js/README.md

 ### TODO
 - ~~implement backprop for all operations~~
+- ~~add more optimiser functions
+- - ~~add module class for defining models
 - add more loss functions
-- add more optimiser functions
-- add more nn abstractions
+- add more nn abstractions (RNN, LSTM, Conv2d)
 - add more examples
-- add module class for defining models